 5 Star Burgers, multiple locations, Southwest

-Harris Ranch beef burger topped with feta cheese, Greek mix and tzatziki on a toasted bun
+Harris Ranch beef burger topped with smoked provolone cheese, fresh guacamole, roasted red pepper and chipotle mayo on a brioche bun

 A&G Burger Joint, Miami

 Angus beef patty topped with candied applewood bacon, sautéed truffle-infused mushroom, blue cheese crumbles, and fried quail egg.
 Served on a butter toasted brioche bun with kalamata garlic aïoli

 Bourbon-cured pork belly with horseradish, white Cheddar and chipotle-maple aïoli; served with crispy green beans